GabeScott/standard-works-vault/General Conference/2019 October - Closing Remarks.md

 # Closing Remarks

-*By Russell M. Nelson - No Calling Found*
+By President Russell M. Nelson

 *Given in the October session of the 2019 General Conference*

+>*Individual worthiness requires a total conversion of mind and heart to be more like the Lord.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2019/10/57nelson?lang=eng)